 Mediterranean Baked Chicken with Kalamata Olives

-In a large, gallon-sized Ziplock bag, combine the vinegar, Dijon, olive oil, garlic, salt, and rosemary.
+In a large mixing bowl or baking dish, combine the vinegar, Dijon, olive oil, garlic, salt, and rosemary.

-Add the chicken and olives to the bag, seal tightly, and swish the chicken around until coated in the mixture.
-Refrigerate for at least 1 hour or overnight.
+Add the chicken and olives and swish the meat around until coated in the marinade.
+Refrigerate for at least 1 hour or overnight, covered.

 Preheat the oven to 375 degrees.

-Transfer the chicken and as much of the marinade as you can squeeze out of the bag into a 9 x 13 making dish or oven-proof skillet.
+Transfer the chicken and as much of the marinade as you can into a 9 x 13 baking dish or oven-proof skillet.
 Arrange the chicken in an even layer.
 Pour the white wine into the pan and season the chicken lightly with salt.
 Bake in the oven for 1 1/2 hours, until the chicken is very tender and the top is golden brown.